Mandryl/bolt-example/README.md

 #### 1.Duration of daily scrum

-If not set, the value, 15 minutes is set as the default value.
+If not set, the value is set to 15 minutes by default.

-#### 2.Notification of the start of Daily Scrum Meeting
+#### 2.Notification of the start for Daily Scrum Meeting

 If the group name is not set, the notification will be sent by @here.